Capital & Allocation Circles

 How It Works

-- An investment round is created with parameters: valuation, price per token, cap, vesting schedule, and optional tier-based pricing.
+- A contribution round is created with parameters: valuation, price per token, cap, vesting schedule, and optional tier-based pricing.

 - Allocations are submitted against the round.
-Each allocation records the investor, USD amount, token form (Florin, Joule, HoW, or mixed), and allocation type (founder, investor, contributor, advisor, partner).
+Each allocation records the contributor, USD contribution amount, token form (Florin, Joule, HoW, or mixed), and allocation type (founder, member, contributor, advisor, partner).

-- When an allocation is approved, the system automatically adds the member to the Seed Contribution Circle.
+- When an allocation is approved, the system automatically adds the member to the Genesis Contribution Circle.
 This is best-effort -- approval succeeds even if circle membership fails.

 - Tokens vest according to the allocation's schedule (see Voucher Lifecycle below).